acm-uiuc/til/_til/javascript/computed-property-names-in-es6.md

+---
-# Computed Property Names In ES6
+title: Computed Property Names In ES6
+catagory: javascript
+---

 Perhaps more often than not, property names in an object are based on something dynamic rather than a static value.
 In ES5, you may end up with